 Liaison for Art, Education, History and Political Science, Theology and Philosophy

 Ellen Johnston, MLS

-Liaison for ABA, Art Therapy, Nursing, Psychology and Counseling
+Liaison for ABA, Art Therapy, Nursing, Psychology and Counseling, and Public Health

-Liaison for Math, Modern Languages, Science, Sociology and Criminal Justice
+Liaison for Math, Music, Science, and Sociology and Criminal Justice.